-36. This issue will depend on decisions taken in Working Group 1.
+44. This issue will depend on decisions taken in Working Group 1.

-PROPOSED IMPLEMENTATION AND TIME FRAMES CLAUSE
+IMPLEMENTATION AND TIME FRAMES

-37. Subject to Paragraph 4 and agreement by CODESA to the provision of this report, CODESA should ask its Management Committee (MC) to ensure that all outstanding matters required for implementation are resolved within agreed time frames.
-Once this is completed to its satisfaction, the MC is delegated the authority to activate and implement its clauses.
+45. Subject to Paragraph 12 and agreement by Codesa to the provisions of this report, Codesa should ask its Management Committee (MC) to ensure that all outstanding matters required for implementation are resolved within agreed time frames.
+Once this is completed to its satisfaction, the MC is delegated the authority to activate and implement the agreements of this report.